XYLiu0413/SemanticTrack/README.md

 Currently, the data used in this project is subject to restrictions related to the collection site.
 As such, we are unable to release the dataset at this time.
 We are in the process of obtaining permission from the experimental site provider, and once the necessary approvals are granted, we will release the dataset as open source.

-## License

-This project is licensed under the terms of the MIT license.
-See the [LICENSE](LICENSE) file for more details.